 We measure the alignment between EPDMS and nuPlan's closed-loop score (CLS) using Pearson's linear ($r$) and Spearman's rank ($\rho$) correlation coefficients, as well as the coefficient of determination ($R^2$).
 Since $R^2$ is calculated by fitting a linear model between EPDMS and CLS, it is equivalent to the square of Pearson's correlation coefficient here ($R^2 = r^2$).
 This assumes that an ideal pseudo-simulation metric should show a linear relationship with closed-loop scores, requiring no adjustments for scale or bias.
 We evaluate each planner on a filtered subset of nuPlan, described in detail in the supplementary material, to collect both closed-loop and pseudo-simulation scores.
 This subset includes 244 initial observations (Stage 1) and 4164 synthetic observations (Stage 2).

 \boldparagraph{Results} First, we create a scatter plot comparing the 8-second closed-loop scores from the nuPlan simulator against the results of our 2$\times$4 second pseudo-simulation, which aims to approximate these closed-loop scores.
-As shown in~\figref{fig:correlation} (a), pseudo-simulation exhibits strong correlation with closed-loop results across a broad range of planners, particularly among learned planners.
+As shown in~\figref{fig:correlation_scatter}, pseudo-simulation exhibits strong correlation with closed-loop results across a broad range of planners, particularly among learned planners.
 In contrast, prior open-loop evaluation metrics such as average displacement error and nuPlan's open-loop score~\cite{Karnchanachari2024ICRA} show nearly no correlation to closed-loop evaluation, consistent with the findings of~\cite{Dauner2024NEURIPS}.

-In~\figref{fig:correlation} (b), we compare single-stage open-loop simulation (at 4 and 8 seconds) to our two-stage pseudo-simulation variant.
+In~\figref{fig:correlation} (a), we compare single-stage open-loop simulation (at 4 and 8 seconds) to our two-stage pseudo-simulation variant.